openaps/AndroidAPSdocs/docs/EN/Configuration/(https:/github.com/BernhardRo/Esel/blob/master/apk/BG-Source.md

 * If not already set up then download Glimp and follow instructions on [nightscout](http://www.nightscout.info/wiki/welcome/nightscout-for-libre).
 * Select Glimp in ConfigBuilder (setting in AndroidAPS).

+**For users of Eversense:**<br>
+The easiest way to use Eversense with AndroidAPS is to install the modified [Eversense app](https://github.com/BernhardRo/Esel/blob/master/apk/esel.apk) (and unistall the original one first).
+To finally get your data the AndroidAPS, you need to install [ESEL](https://github.com/BernhardRo/Esel/blob/master/apk/mod_com.senseonics.gen12androidapp-release.apk) and enable "Send to AAPS and xDrip" in ESEL and "MM640g" in the Configuration Builder in AndroidAPS.
+As the BG data from Eversense can be noisy sometimes, it is good to enable "Smooth Data" in ESEL, which is a better than enabling "Always use short average delta instead of simple data".

 **For users of MM640g or MM630g:**<br>
 * If not already set up then download [600SeriesAndroidUploaer](http://pazaan.github.io/600SeriesAndroidUploader/) and follow instructions on [nightscout](http://www.nightscout.info/wiki/welcome/nightscout-and-medtronic-640g).
 * In 600 Series Uploader go to Settings > Send to xdrip+ and select ON (tick).